-A guide to writing strong website copy- Written by Ethan Springston
+A Guide to Writing Strong Custom Website Copy- Written by Ethan Springston

 Writing good website copy is no simple task.
 Throwing words and phrases on web pages without thought can result in decreased traffic, bad SEO and an overall negative brand experience.
 At Motion Tactic, we’ve discovered that we can write successful copy for any website by following these steps below.